 - Mediocrity is cancerous.
 Once you begin to accept mediocrity, it sends signals that it’s tolerable.
 Before long everyone and everything around you is mediocre.

 - You need to hold people’s feet to the fire.
 Do it with compassion.
 Do it with love.
 Do it with respect.
 But don’t let people off the hook, including yourself.
 This is how mediocrity starts.

 - Unless you’re open, honest, and relentless in your communication, things fall apart.
 100% of all business problems can be traced back to poor communication at some point.

-- Sometimes you have to throw caution to the wind and just do what you think is right.
+- Sometimes you just have to say “fuck it,” and do what you think is right.
 It may not be easy and it may not turn out well.
 But then again, it may be just what the situation needs.